-If you’re planning a visit to Istanbul, you may be wondering whether or not it’s necessary to tip the people who provide you with various services.
+If you’re planning a visit to Turkey, you may be wondering whether or not it’s necessary to tip the people who provide you with services.
+What is the normal, culturally acceptable practice when it comes to tipping in Turkey?

 We’ve received differing opinions on wether you should give a tip in Turkey.
 We asked a restaurant owner who said it’s normal to tip.
 Then speaking to local friends they’ve said it’s not normal to tip.
 We tend to lean on our friends opinion and have concluded that tipping is not compulsory but that it is a nice gesture if we’ve appreciated the service.